 The apostle Paul teaches that God saves people through sending Jesus Christ to die for them, and that through this substitutionary sacrifice God imputes Christ’s righteousness to them.
-It is not that their faith justifies them, but that God justifies them by Christ’s blood (Romans 5:9).
+It is not that their faith justifies them, but that God justifies them by Christ’s blood (Romans 5.9).

 Saving faith is not an altered state of consciousness, as some “Christian mystics” teach.
 They think that faith is essentially a trance-state in which the practitioner “extinguishes the self” through “spiritual exercises” such as:

-By depriving themselves of food, hydration or sleep for long periods;
+- By depriving themselves of food, hydration or sleep for long periods;

-By deeply imagining and meditating upon Christ’s passion (i.e. his pain-filled sufferings and crucifixion);
+- By deeply imagining and meditating upon Christ’s passion (i.e. his pain-filled sufferings and crucifixion);

 - By being enchanted by the repetitive singing of choruses or inhaling incense;

-By being engrossed in a great ceremony or pageant.
+- By being engrossed in a great ceremony or pageant.

 All these religious practices (and more) have been adopted from paganism.

 Paul made this clear when he referred to Abraham as our example.
-He said of the believer, not only that he “worketh not” (i.e. he stops attempting to save himself by doing the works of the law), but also that God reckons this “reward” of imputed righteousness (i.e. justification) to be his entirely “of grace” and not at all “of debt” (Romans 4:4-5).
+He said of the believer, not only that he “worketh not” (i.e. he stops attempting to save himself by doing the works of the law), but also that God reckons this “reward” of imputed righteousness (i.e. justification) to be his entirely “of grace” and not at all “of debt” (Romans 4.4-5).

-We cannot save ourselves by law-keeping, “spiritual exercises”, door-knocking “evangelism”, “being good”—or by “faith”.
+We cannot save ourselves by law-keeping, “spiritual exercises,” door-knocking “evangelism,” “being good”—or by “faith.”
 Saving faith is not a kind of meritorious work.

-And we cannot believe in the Lord Jesus Christ unless God gifts us with this faith—such is our fallen, totally depraved, God-rejecting, Christ-rejecting nature.
+And we cannot believe in the Lord Jesus Christ (as he really is: as revealed in the Bible) unless God gifts us with this faith—such is our fallen, totally depraved, God-rejecting, Christ-rejecting nature.

 The apostle Paul could not have put it more clearly: “And if by grace, then is it no more of works: otherwise grace is no more grace.
-But if it be of works, then is it no more grace: otherwise work is no more work” (Romans 11:6).
+But if it be of works, then is it no more grace: otherwise work is no more work” (Romans 11.6).

-The Good News is this: God, of his sovereign and free grace alone, imputes the righteousness of Christ (his works of obedience and atoning sacrifice on the cross) to the believer, in the salvation of his or her soul.
+The good news is this: God, of his sovereign and free grace alone, imputes the righteousness of Christ (his works of obedience and atoning sacrifice on the cross) to the believer, in the salvation of his or her soul.